ZintleFaltein/ZintleFaltein.github.io/content/authors/admin/_index.md

     date_start: 2022-08-01
     date_end: 2024-12-31
     summary: |
-      I established and managed a Data Science & Engineering internship programme that supported over 500 graduates, securing business-aligned projects and engaging more than 100 mentors across the organisation.
+      - I established and managed a Data Science & Engineering internship programme that supported over 500 graduates, securing business-aligned projects and engaging more than 100 mentors across the organisation.
 I applied Agile methodologies and used data-driven feedback to enhance the programme’s structure, improve project allocation, and strengthen mentorship outcomes.
 I developed performance tracking dashboards and organised targeted workshops and masterclasses to address skill gaps and accelerate intern development.
 Drawing on my experience as a Scrum Master, I embedded Agile principles into the programme to better prepare interns for collaborative, real-world work environments.
+      - Beyond the role:
+        - I volunteered to record voiceovers for our online teaching materials, enhancing accessibility and engagement for remote learners.
+This initiative helped create a more personalised and relatable learning experience, contributing to improved student satisfaction and retention.

   - position: Head teacher
     company_name: ExploreAI Academy